Local Offer for SEND

-The SEN budget is allocated each financial year.
+The SEND budget is allocated each financial year.
 The money is used to provide support or resources dependant on individual need.
 The head teacher makes the final decision as to how the budget is allocated.

 How is the decision made about how much support my child will receive?

 These decisions are made in consultation with class teachers and senior leaders.
 Decisions are made upon termly tracking of pupil progress and as a result of assessments/ advice from outside agencies.
 During their school life, if further concerns are identified, then other interventions will be arranged.